tencentyun/intlcloud-documents/product/物联网/物联云IoT Hub/产品简介/产品功能_intl.md

 SDK supports porting across platforms and detachment of framework from hardware abstraction layer, enabling quick and easy access to IoT Hub from different platforms.

 ### Device Firmware Upgrade
-IoT Hub supports OTA firmware upgrades when firmware has security risks or functional problems, IoT servers can perform OTA upgrades to eliminate danger and reduce security risks.
+IoT Hub supports OTA firmware upgrades.
+When firmware has security risks or functional problems, IoT servers can perform OTA upgrades to eliminate danger and reduce security risks.

 ## 2. Device Management
 ### Life Cycle Management